 Construction Project Plan Review for Health Care Facilities: Health Care Built Environment Conference and Committee

-Upgraded commercial building code to take effect September 1
+Upgraded commercial building code took effect September 1

 Any supplemental sub-submissions to DHS, such as fire suppression/alarm, HVAC, etc., must be aligned with the code under which the commercial building plan was approved, regardless of how many months later they follow.

-Please see the Department of Safety and Professional Services Upgraded Commercial Building Code to Take Effect September 1 (PDF) for more information.
+Please see the Department of Safety and Professional Services Wisconsin DSPS Provides Extension to Building Professionals (PDF) for more information.

 The Health Care Built Environment conference brings together leaders in health care facility design, construction, and operations.
 The conference provides helpful information for: